-Blue Apron beefs up menus with Beyond Meat burgers, shares rise
+Blue Apron beefs up menus with Beyond Meat burgers, shares rise 33%

-(Reuters) - Blue Apron Holdings Inc (APRN.N) said on Tuesday it would include Beyond Meat Inc’s (BYND.O) plant-based burgers on its menus from next month, a bet on the growing popularity of meat alternatives that sent the meal kit delivery firm’s shares up 11%.
+(Reuters) - Blue Apron Holdings Inc (APRN.N) said on Tuesday it would include Beyond Meat Inc’s (BYND.O) plant-based burgers on its menus next month, betting on a multi-billion-dollar meat alternative market to lure new customers.

+Shares of Blue Apron, which have fallen 95% since their debut in 2017, rose 33% as investors hoped that the move would help it better compete with peers like HelloFresh (HFGG.DE) and grocers selling their own ready-to-eat meals.

 California-based Beyond Meat is the U.S. stock market’s poster child for a swing towards plant-based substitutes that has come courtesy of a rise in the number of Americans choosing vegan or vegetarian diets on environmental or health grounds.